wemulate/wemulate-api/README.md

 8. Change the Address, where the Minion search its Master, to localhost (127.0.0.1)
    * `sudo vim /etc/salt/minion`
    * Change config line from `master: salt` to `master: 127.0.0.1`
-9. Change master config to acceppt all public keys
-   * `sudo vim /etc/salt/master`
-   * Change the line `# auto_accept: False` to `auto_accept: True`
-10. Copy the local files to mountpoint: `sudo cp -r salt/ /mnt/srv`
+9. Copy the local files to mountpoint: `sudo cp -r salt/ /mnt/srv`
-11. Start Salt and Postgres container: ` docker-compose -f local-development/docker-compose.yml up -d`
+10. Start Salt and Postgres container: ` docker-compose -f local-development/docker-compose.yml up -d`

 #### Set Environment Variables
 The backend uses environment variables to read out information which are needed to connect to the database and also the Salt API.